emsif84/churn_prediction/README.md

 Looking at the churn rate per contract type, customers with a month-to-month contract have a very high churn rate of 43%, whereas customers with a one year contract only have a rate of 10%.
 Customers with a two year contract have the lowest churn rate of 3%.<br><br>

 When looking closer to the churn rate among tenure, a high proportion of customers churn already within few months.
 Considerable 47% of customers already churn in the first 8 months.

 ![Total Distribution of Churn among tenure](/assets/img/Total_Distribution_of_Churn_among_tenure.png)

 This very high proportion apply soley to customers with a month-to-month contract due to their not existing minimal contract duration.
-Furthermore because of the high volume of month-to-month contracts at the same time.<br><br>
+Furthermore because of the high volume of month-to-month contracts at the same time.
+Therefore the question comes up, why such a high proportion of customers churns within the first months.
+To answer this question, the data was divided into lower and upper 8 months.<br><br>

 The most influential variables on churn are contract type,online security, tech support and internet service (moderat relationship).
 Interestingly, on the other hand, all socio-demographic variables - gender, dependents, partner and senior citizen, have a small influence on churn.